Sunlight-Rim/FTPSearcher/README.md

 =========
 ![GitHub](https://img.shields.io/github/license/Sunlight-Rim/FTPSearcher?color=green)

-**FTP Searcher** is an asynchronous file scanner from FTP servers list/IP range by queries or filetypes with recording the results to a file as a set of links.
+**FTP Searcher** is an asynchronous file scanner on FTP servers list/IP range by queries or filetypes with recording the results to a file as a set of links.

 ![Terminal record](terminal.png)